MoveOnOrg/votetripling/README_local.md

 - *names_extract* a guess for the extracted names (to be reviewed)

 # Running the app frontend
 app.py is a Python 3.x, Flask-based frontend that provides a dedicated UI for uploading data sets and running the scripts with them.
-It creates and manages a queue within a sqlite3 database (to be upgraded to Redis if performance needs call for it).

 Make sure you've created and activated a virtual environment (see Requirements) and installed everything in requirements.txt.

-If your (Centos or Redhat Linux) machine's Python3.7 doesn't come with sqlite3, you may have to install sqlite3 with `pip install pysqlite3`, then do `sudo yum install sqlite-devel`, then navigate to the source folder for Python 3.7 (`/usr/src` or something like that) and do `./configure` and then `make altinstall` to recompile Python 3.7 with sqlite3.
+You'll need to install Redis.
+On OSX, install homebrew and then `brew install redis`.
+You may also need to run `pip install "celery[redis]"`

 To run an instance of the frontend locally, from the project root directory initialize the db:
 `